vilicvane/vio/README.md

 ## Features

-- Resolve route path based on file system.
+- Map route based on file path.
 - Load routes and views dynamically during development.
 - Return a promise with data to render the view.
 - Use ES7 decorators to specify route handlers.